 Indemnification and warranty provisions contained within our customer license and service agreements and certain supplier agreements are generally consistent with those prevalent in our industry.
 The duration of our product warranties generally does not exceed 90 days following delivery of our products.
 We have not incurred significant obligations under customer indemnification or warranty provisions historically and do not expect to incur significant obligations in the future.
 Accordingly, we do not maintain accruals for potential customer indemnification or warranty-related obligations.
 The indemnification agreements that we have executed with certain of our officers and directors would require us to indemnify such officers and directors in certain instances.
-We have not incurred obligations under these indemnification agreements historically and do not expect to incur significant obligations in the future.
-Accordingly, we do not maintain accruals for potential officer or director indemnification obligations.
+We have not incurred obligations under these indemnification agreements historically and do not expect to incur significant obligations.
+The future.
+Accordingly, we do not maintain accruals for potential officer or director incur significant obligations.
+The signification agreements historically and do not expect to incur significant obligations.
+The future.
+Accordingly, we do not maintain accruals for potential officer or director incur significant obligations.
 The maximum potential amount of future payments that we could be required to make under the indemnification provisions in our customer license and service agreements, and officer and director agreements is unlimited.